 - Cuisine: Vegetarian -with Meat Options

-- 12 ounce bottle of enchilada sauce (or make my 2 minute enchilada sauce)
+- 12 ounce bottle of enchilada sauce (or make my 5 minute, no-cook enchilada sauce)

-- 14.5 ounce can diced tomatoes (preferably fire roasted)
+- 14.5 ounce can diced tomatoes (or tomato puree or tomato sauce)

 - ¼ cup water